-Following a Visual Dyslexia Assessment and prolonged successful use of a coloured overlay, colorimetry can be used to assess the specific tone and saturation of colour that helps to relieve a person’s symptoms associated with visual stress and reading difficulties.
+Following an assessment in the Visual Stress & Reading Clinic and prolonged successful use of a coloured overlay, colorimetry can be used to assess the specific tone and saturation of colour that helps to relieve a person’s symptoms associated with visual stress and reading difficulties.
 From this, a bespoke, precision therapeutic filter is formulated and incorporated into glasses.

 What is Colorimetry?